ptrichr/Datron/guides/tooling.md

 ## General

 The only field that you have to fill out here is the "Description" field.
-The format should be as follows: `[MATERIAL] <TOOL TYPE>`
+The format should be as follows: `[MATERIAL] <TOOL TYPE>`.

 ![example](../assets/toolex.png)
 > Tool description example format